Fiery crash: Pair killed in Dunedin named as Josiah Mani and William Quin

 It is understood he was a keen rugby player and a member of the Kia Toa Tigers rugby league club.

-A post to Otago Rugby League's Facebook page paid tribute to Mr Mani and inviting guests to pay tribute to him at the Kensington yesterday.
+A post to Otago Rugby League's Facebook page paid tribute to Mani and invited guests to pay tribute to him at the Kensington yesterday.

 "It is with great sadness that we let our members know that one of our Dunedin league whanau Josiah Mani has passed this weekend."